hellozed/mychart/README.md

 Notes: Do not delete .git from the Flutter installation folder.

-## Complier
+## Compiler

-The project needs the "Xcode" software for code compiling for iOS, and VSCode for editing.
+The project needs the "Xcode" software for code compiling the iOS app, and the Visual Studio Code (VSCode) for editing.
 After installing VSCode, you need install extensions: "Awesome flutter Snippets", "Dart", and "Material Icon Theme".

 Online tools for generating code for widget: https://flutterstudio.app

 ## How to build the code

-The modules and libraries used in the project are managed by "pubspec.yaml" file.
+The modules and libraries used in the project are managed by the "pubspec.yaml" file.

-Open a terminal to run it, or in the VSCode, press F1, excute the command line below:
+Open a terminal to run it or in the VSCode, press F1, execute the command line below:

 1. "flutter pub get" - install required modules
 2. "flutter run release" - build and install binary to phone

 ## How to run the code

 The program entry point is "lib/main.dart".